 - Start small and learn before making bigger trades.
 Slow and steady always wins the race.
 Learn the strategies on the way.

-- Stock market is not the only investment vehicle.
-There are other investment opportunities besides the stock market which can yield higher returns.
+- The stock market is not the only investment vehicle.
+There are other investment opportunities besides the stock market, which can yield higher returns.
 As they say – Don’t put all your money in the same basket.

 - Don’t go after a quick return.
-This is also for the beginner who want to make an immediate return on investment.
-The quick return scheme is either a scam or you’d need beginner’s luck.
+This is also for the beginner who wants to make an immediate return on investment.
+The rapid return scheme is either a scam, or you’d need beginner’s luck.

-The following are some of the lessons I learned about option trading from my money mistake:
+The following are some of the lessons I learned about options trading from my money mistake:

 - Choose highly liquid stock options

 Stock’s liquidity is the ability to buy and sell them.
 Highly liquid stocks are easier to be bought and sold in the market.
 You should always choose highly liquid stock options in your options trading portfolio.
 It will help you get out of a position when you’re ready to close quickly.

 I learned to always trade on the winning side.
 When buying options is also a great strategy, I would always recommend selling options instead of buying them.
 When you are selling options, time decay will be in your favor.
 Time decay is the loss of option value over time.